-Fishing In Iceland
+Salmon Fishing In Iceland

-Fishing In Iceland
+Salmon Fishing in Iceland

 Wild and hard fighting salmon.

-Blanda is the largest river in North-West Iceland and runs into the sea at the village of Blönduós.
+When it comes to Salmon Fishing in Iceland, Blanda is the largest river in North-West Iceland and runs into the sea at the village of Blönduós.
 It takes about three hours to drive from Reykjavik [this transfer is included in the price], however, it is also accessible by light aircraft using the local airstrip which takes 30 minutes back to Reykjavik.
 We can arrange this for those who require it.

 At the beginning of the season [June], only the lower section of the river is fished by four rods, as the fish tend to hold below the rapids at the head of the canyon.
 By late June fish begin to run further upstream and the river is opened up to a total of 8 rods fishing over 50km of the river.